top of page

 Cancellations/Schedule Changes:

-Teacher absences: In the event that I need to reschedule due to sickness/performances/rehearsals, I will inform you and make those arrangements well ahead of time.
-I will do my best to have any make-up lessons from my absence take place in-person.
+Teacher absences: In the event that I need to reschedule due to sickness/performances/rehearsals, I will inform you and try to make those arrangements well ahead of time.
+I do my best to have any make-up lessons from my absence take place in-person.
 If a make-up lesson is not possible, I can either credit the lesson for the following month or reimburse.

 Makeup lessons: